 To make matters worse, many traditional real estate agents in NYC continue to peddle misinformation about the legality of rebates even though New York’s Attorney General wrote an open letter to the industry explicitly stating that rebates are legal in NY.

 In the face of this aggressive disinformation campaign by many traditional brokers, it’s not hard to see why more timid buyers won’t pursue a completely legal buyer rebate out of a fear of breaking the law.

-If you’re fortunate enough to find a buyer broker who is open to offering you a rebate, they’ll probably try to offer you a fraction of a percent back as opposed to a rebate of up to 2% offered by Hauseit’s traditional partner brokers.
+If you’re fortunate enough to find a buyer broker who is open to offering you a rebate, they’ll probably try to offer you a fraction of a percent back as opposed to a rebate up to 2% or more offered by Hauseit’s traditional partner brokers.

 Not only are sellers in NYC punished by the real estate brokerage industry with a typical NYC real estate commission of 6% on the highest home prices in the country, NYC home buyers are regularly faced with misinformation and unethical pressure from real estate agents in an attempt to dissuade buyers from taking advantage of a perfectly-legal broker commission rebates which can save buyers money.

 Given the how competitive the real estate market is in NYC, many NYC home buyers are concerned about the stigma of working with a discount broker and the possible harm it may cause them during the purchase process.
 Truth be told, this is a real cause for concern.